Abdul-Manan-Kaleem/FYP-Fake-Currency-Detection/README.md

 ## Getting Started

-To compile and execute a local copy of this software architecture, proceed with the following steps.
+To compile and execute a local copy of this software architecture, follow these steps to set up, install, and run the project on your system

 ### Prerequisites
 **For Mobile App Development:**